-Connect with SSH to your machine and execute next command
+Connect to a terminal of your machine and execute next command:

 sudo dpkg-reconfigure locales